 Zarrin: New York Latin course instructor

-...previous my mentors and experiences.
+...passion for teaching from previous my mentors and experiences.
 Therefore, I would like to use this platform to support young students in their academic goals and endeavors.
 I have 6+ years of experience tutoring in STEM and Humanities from grades K-12.
 I also have experience tutoring in college level Biology and Chemistry classes.
-As a NYC native, and a Bronx High School of Science graduate I understand that students are constantly under pressure and competition.
-My goal is to...
+As a NYC native, and a Bronx High School of Science graduate I understand that students are constantly under pressure and competition....

 Education & Certification